Embedding Space Approach to Lorentzian CFT Amplitudes and Causal Spherical Functions: Causal Symmetric Spaces

 In this appendix, we provide a background discussion to {\it non-Riemannian symmetric spaces}, or, more precisely, \textit{causal symmetric spaces} \cite{Hilgert:1996}.
 This step is necessary in formulating {\bf causality} for CFT group theoretically.
 In \ref{app:symmetricspace}, we discuss spacetime as a Symmetric Space.
 In \ref{app:semigroup}, we provide a first look at the Causal Semigroup.
 In \ref{app:SG4point}, we finally discuss causal semigroup for four-point CFT Amplitude.

 The defining property of Riemannian spaces is that the separation between any two points on the manifold is positive definite.
-By way of two simple examples, i.e., $ S_2 =SO(3)/SO(2) $ and $ H_2=SO(2,1)/SO(2) $ respectively, we briefly discussed coset construction of {\it Riemannian symmetric spaces} of the form $ G/H $, with $H$ compact.
 Although instructive, these spaces are not sufficient for discussing Lorentzian physics directly as the salient feature of Minkowski spacetime is that it admits a causal structure.
 That is, on the spacetime manifold, separation between two events can be positive, null or negative.
 Therefore, these spaces admit a lightcone description of causality.
 As stated earlier, these are {\it non-Riemannian causal symmetric spaces}.
 To understand spherical harmonics appropriate for studying Minkowski CFTs, we need to understand these causal symmetric spaces from a group theoretic perspective.